IRL2/nanover-docs/source/tutorials/vrclient.rst

 #. **Check out your molecular simulation in VR!** See instructions for the
-   :ref:`VR controls and menus<vrclientvrcontrolsandmenus>`, or check out the :ref:`tutorials <Tutorials>` page for examples of how to integrate NanoVer iMD into your workflow
+   :ref:`VR controls and menus<vrclientvrcontrolsandmenus>`, or check out the :ref:`tutorials <Tutorials>` page for examples of how to integrate NanoVer iMD-VR into your workflow

 |